 - HubSpot Blog Ideas Generator is a tool to think of blog ideas for you.

 - Google Optimize is an ideal platform to optimize your website’s conversion rate.

-- Optimizely is a good alternative for Google Optimize platform.
+- Optimizely is a good alternative for the Google Optimize platform.

 7. Marketing Workflow